-Not-for-profit organizations must watch their bottom line carefully.
+Not-for-profit organizations must watch their bottom lines carefully.
 Many operate on fluctuating budgets and can't afford to incur significant losses.
-That's where data analytics comes in.
-Applying data analytics to revenue streams can identify areas where your organization is losing revenues and you can make changes to optimize revenue.
-Turning numbers into insight can help you identify patterns, analyze the causes and effects of different activities, and draw a conclusion on how to move forward.
+That's where data analytics come in.
+Applying data analytics to revenue streams can identify areas where your organization is losing revenue and you can make changes to optimize revenue.
+Turning numbers into insights can help you identify patterns, analyze the causes and effects of different activities, and draw conclusions on how to move forward.
 One example in this area would be clinical billing optimization for a not-for-profit healthcare organization using data analytics.
 Data analytics tools can identify these billing denials and their patterns and help management correct them in the future.

 The bottom line is that data can be a powerful tool for not-for-profits—but only if used effectively.
 To get the most out of your organization's data, make sure you have a clear idea of what you want to achieve and use the right tools to collect and analyze it.

 If your not-for-profit organization plans to track and analyze its data, picking a data analytics tool is a critical task.
 It can more accurately assess your information and help you make strategic decisions accordingly.